Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Experiments

 \subsection{Ablations and Analysis}

-We conduct ablation studies to understand how each policy of CadLLM contribute to performance (Table \ref{tab:ablations-gsm8k}).
-Additionally, we also investigate the effects of using different cache modes (Table \ref{tab:cache-modes}), confidence calculation methods (Table \ref{tab:appendix-softmax-vs-entropy}), as well as enabling an optional early stopping via Prophet method that is proposed in recent literature (Table \ref{tab:appendix-prophet}).
+We conduct ablation studies to understand how each policy of CadLLM contribute to performance (Table~\ref{tab:ablations-gsm8k}).
+Additionally, we also investigate the effects of using different cache modes (Table~\ref{tab:cache-modes}), confidence calculation methods (Table~\ref{tab:appendix-softmax-vs-entropy}), as well as enabling an optional early stopping via Prophet method that is proposed in recent literature (Table~\ref{tab:appendix-prophet}).
 We include the latter two in the Appendix.
+We also provide pairwise $B_t \times S_t$ ablations confirming their complementary roles (Appendix Table~\ref{tab:pairwise-ablation}) and a $\pm$20\% hyperparameter sensitivity sweep demonstrating stable operating regions (Appendix~\S\ref{subsec:hp-sensitivity}).

 \sisetup{ table-number-alignment = center, table-text-alignment = center, group-separator = {,}, detect-weight = true, detect-inline-weight = math }

 \sisetup{ group-separator = {,}, detect-weight = true, detect-inline-weight = math }